KarrLab/intro_to_wc_modeling/docs/tutorials/grants_and_fellowships/grants.rst

 Funding programs for early career investigators
 -----------------------------------------------
-Below is a list of some of the biggest funding opportunities specifically for early careeer investigators
+Below is a list of some of the biggest funding opportunities specifically for early career investigators

 * NIGMS Maximizing Investigators' Research Award (MIRA, R35)